pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 But where do we draw the line between implicit and explicit?
 Is it enough to know which tools the researcher used and when?
 The tools are part of it, but not all.
 We need to ask ourselves, what is our goal and what is of value in reaching that goal?
-If our goal is to create [a new culture][culture] of scholarship, what would change the culture?
-In order to create a new culture, we need more than open notebook science, research protocols, or even static depictions of researcher workflows.
-All of these things are great, but they don't invite participation by themselves.
-We've talked a lot about attribution, but there's something more to the concept of the researcher that we're not yet talking about that much.
-We need something social that draws people _into_ the process (while, of course, preserving the attribution, integrity, and openness of the contributions).
-What about the questions and intentions of the researcher?
-This is the level at which I think we really need to be sharing.
+If our goal is to create a new culture of scholarship, what would change the culture?

 Our process as a committee in defining the Scholarly Commons, aside from the workshops that we have held, has been mostly limited to seeking feedback when